 Planning a wedding can be stressful – a lot of people coming together, a lot of expectations and a lot that can go wrong.
 Ultimately, none of it mattered.
 It was more perfect than I could have ever imagined.
 We had the best caterers/venue, the best time EVER and the one thing I had no doubt about, was being married to my better half.
 (Cheesy, but true)

-And I was unhappy at my job.
-I lost a lot of the motivation I had going into dietetics - I was working in a medical weight loss program and although I truly believe working with my patients in this program was the best part of my career to date, I didn't believe in putting them (or anyone) on a diet.
-I felt conflicted when they would tell me that they had something that was great for them (and by great, I mean they allowed themselves to have the food they wanted and were able to be present) and that they enjoyed, although I knew it would derail their weight loss because of the nature of the diet they were on.
-I worked hard on teaching intuitive eating and mindful eating, although I knew how hypocritical it all was.
-As a new dietitian (or really anyone starting his or her career), you can't always control what your job will be in the beginning.
-This was the job I was hired to do, in addition to working in a clinical setting.
-Although this additional role provided me with excellent skills, I always knew it wasn't the field I was passionate about.
+And I realized how unhappy I was at my job.
+I lost a lot of the motivation I had going into dietetics – I was working in a medical weight loss program and although I truly believe working with my patients in this program was the best part of my career to date, I didn’t believe in putting them (or anyone) on a diet.
+I felt conflicted when they would tell me that they ate something “off their diet”and I worked hard on teaching intuitive eating and mindful eating, although I knew how hypocritical it all was.
+As a new dietitian (or really anyone starting his or her career), you can’t always control what your job will be in the beginning.
+This was the job I was hired to do.

 But you know what is pretty close to perfection?